Olabisi Afolabi

-Olabisi ("Bisi") Afolabi (born 31st October 1975 in Ilorin, Kwara State) is a retired female track and field athlete from Nigeria, who specialized in the 400 metres during her career.
-She was a member of the Nigerian team that won the silver medal in the 1996 Olympics 4 x 400 metres relay.
+Olabisi "Bisi" Afolabi (born 31st October 1975) is a retired female track and field athlete from Nigeria, who specialized in the 400 metres during her career.
+She was a member of the Nigerian team that won the silver medal in the 4 x 400 metres relay at the 1996 Summer Olympics.

 She won the World Junior Championships in 1994.
 She also has a silver medal from the 1999 All-Africa Games and a bronze medal from the 1995 All-Africa Games.

 She is now married and has children.